Benehiko/nolvus-automagic-downloader/README.md

         go build .
         ```

-        - **Note:** If you encounter a build error saying that there is a problem with your Go version, open the `go.mod` file in your text editor and change the mentioned Go version so it matches your Go version.
+        - **Note:** If you encounter a build error saying that there is a problem with your Go version, open the `go.mod` file in your text editor and verify your version of Go is the same or greater.

     - Don't close the console yet.